Physical Address

 DEVICE = 'cuda' if torch.cuda.is_available() else "cpu"

-# base directory
+# current directory

 CHECKPOINT_DIR = f'{HOME}/checkpoints'